RISHAV206205/SocialMediaApp/README.txt

 - Share news articles as posts feature

 DEPLOYMENT:
-The application is designed to run on Vercel or any Flask-compatible hosting platform.
-All dependencies are included and the app binds to 0.0.0.0:5000 as required for external access.
+The application is designed to run on Render or any Flask-compatible hosting platform.

-SECURITY CONSIDERATIONS:
-- Session management with secure secret keys
-- Input validation on all user inputs
-- Error handling to prevent information disclosure
-- No SQL injection risks (using JSON file storage)
-- XSS prevention through Jinja2 template escaping

 This application demonstrates a complete social media platform with modern features while maintaining simplicity and ease of use.